Anne Lochoff is the Strategic Advisor at World Vision, in this role she acts as an advisor to Asia P3 Hub, a cross-sector platform that works with

 What are your thoughts on the use of technology in terms of gender diversity/balance?

 People programme technology and are teaching it how to think.
 For technology to be beneficial, we will have to ensure that the unconscious bias people might have isn’t programmed into it.
-Equally for it to value and respect the contribution of women and men equally, that way it can be leveraged to build a corporate culture that better embraces diversity.Posted almost 3 years ago
+Equally for it to value and respect the contribution of women and men equally, that way it can be leveraged to build a corporate culture that better embraces diversity.Posted over 3 years ago